As China's coronavirus outbreak eases, a wary return to shops for consumers

 After being mostly cooped up at home for weeks, Chen Jiayi, a 21-year-old college student in Shanghai, said it was like coming up for air when she went out on Saturday to buy coffee and cake.

 But new cases have dropped sharply of late.
-The number of daily new cases for mainland China fell below 100 for the first time on March 6 and daily totals this week have been around 20 or less, almost all involving travellers from abroad.
+The number of daily new infections for mainland China fell below 100 for the first time on March 6 and on Tuesday, there were just 13, down from 21 a day earlier and almost all involving travelers from abroad.

 Getting Chinese consumer spending back on its feet again soon is seen as imperative for the health of the domestic economy and the many people whose livelihoods depend on the retail and restaurant sectors.